 The selected photographs and accompanying text provide viewers with an intimate view into the lives of Tohoku residents, some of whom lost family members and others with roots in the area who are working to rebuild communities.
-In the cover photo, calligrapher Seiran Chiba, a special ambassador for Fukushima who used calligraphy to help residents express themselves, stands behind one of the oldest cherry tree groves in the country with her calligraphy brush raised to the sky, triumphant in the face of disaster.
+In the cover photo, calligrapher Seiran Chiba, a special ambassador for Fukushima who used calligraphy to help residents express themselves, stands behind one of the oldest cherry tree groves in the country with her calligraphy brush raised to the sky.
 In another photograph, two women still coping with emotional trauma from the tsunami keep busy by spinning yarn for their work on a sheep farm that sells local crafts and products.

 “Almost everyone I interviewed, when you ask them about that day, they just have to collect themselves,” Labb recalls.
 “It takes a few minutes.
 It’s very emotional.”

 Subtly through the text and photos, questions about complex social issues also emerge — How will the nuclear fallout be cleaned?
 How can communities safely move homes while maintaining views of the coastline?
 How can a culture be preserved if few residents return home?
 How can deceased loved ones be respectfully honored and remembered?